suetco/suet/docs/installation.md

 Once set (and file renamed to `.env`), you can start Suet with `node app.js` or in your favourite way.

+### Upgrading to v2

+One important change to version 2 is that API keys are encrypted (AES, 256, CTR) in the DB.
+If you are upgrading from v1, you need to run `node upgrades/v2.js` to encrypt existing keys in your database.
+Don’t forget that once this is done, you shouldn’t change your `AES_KEY` any longer as already encrypted keys will not be decryptable.

 ### Webhook Setup

 You need to setup a [webhook](http://mailgun-documentation.readthedocs.io/en/latest/api-webhooks.html) that Mailgun will send events to.
+(Here is a post on [working with Mailgun webhooks](http://obem.be/2017/09/08/working-with-mailgun-webhooks.html)).
 The recommended option is to use [Google Cloud HTTP function](https://cloud.google.com/functions/docs/writing/http).
 It is highly scalable especially if you send lots of mails.

 > Q: Why not AWS API gateway + Lambda?

 > A: Mailgun uses the content-type multipart/form-data to send some event data and this content-type is not supported by AWS API gateway (yet).

 If microservices is not your thing or just can't go through the stress, there is a webhook endpoint available at `[host]/webhook`.